Faculty Profiles

 Blanchard

-Amber Thomas received a Ph.D. in the history of Christianity from the University of Edinburgh in 2018.
-Focusing on modern evangelicalism, her current project explores the emergence and post-World War II cultural shifts in the American-evangelical mantra, “God has a plan for your life.”
-The themes this encompasses are many and varied--including providence and vocation, the modern missionary movement, parachurch ministries, the conflict between fundamentalism and neo-evangelicalism, the Cold War, youth culture, consumerism, changing women’s roles, and the broader ethical shift from “self-denial” to “self-fulfillment” in American culture.
-Additional areas of research include the global Charismatic Movement and single Christian women’s place in church history.
-After becoming a Dr. and a Mrs. in the same year, she and her husband, Matt, have enjoyed serving the church together and tending to their ever-growing book collection.
+Amber Thomas Reynolds received a Ph.D. in the history of Christianity from the University of Edinburgh in 2018.
+Her current project focuses on the emergence and post-World War II cultural shifts in the American-evangelical mantra, “God has a plan for your life.”
+The themes this encompasses are many and varied--including providence and vocation, the modern missionary movement, parachurch ministries, the conflict between fundamentalism and neo-evangelicalism, the Cold War, popular culture, youth culture, consumerism, changing women’s roles, increasing attention to social issues and race, and the broader ethical shift from “self-denial” to “self-fulfillment” in American culture.
+Additional areas of research include the global charismatic movement and single Christian women’s place in church history.
+After becoming a Dr. and a Mrs. in the same year, she and her husband, Matt, have enjoyed serving the church together, tending to their ever-growing book collection, and chasing their toddler.

 University of Edinburgh